-(34) These entities can be described using only mass, angular momentum, and charge, rendering them "hairless", and energy can be extracted from one of these entities via the Penrose process.
+(29) These entities can be described using only mass, angular momentum, and charge, rendering them "hairless."
 An object approaching one of these entities will become increasingly redshifted and eventually stop moving, and the boundary of that occurrence with these objects is known as the event horizon.
 For the point, name these gravitational singularities from which even light cannot escape.